Shiy-Li/Bi-SGTAR/README.md

 We encourage you, the researchers, to test the performance of Bi-SGTAR in other non-coding RNA-disease, drug target, and other association prediction areas.
 Since it only requires a known association matrix, this is very simple to implement.

 # Training on Colab
+Open Pub-Bi-SGTAR.ipynb and click the "Open in Colab" button to quickly reproduce the results in the Google Colab environment.

+# Cite
+If you compare with, build on, or use aspects of this work, please cite the following:

+@article{li2024Bi-SGTAR,
+  title={Bi-SGTAR: A Simple yet Efficient Model for CircRNA-Disease Association Prediction based on Known Association Pair Only}, author={Li, Shiyuan and Chen, Qingfeng and Liu, Zhixian and Pan, Shirui and Zhang, Shichao}, journal={Knowledge-Based Systems}, year={2024}, publisher={Elsevier}
+}